ant-design/ant-design-pro-site/docs/mock-api.en-US.md

 type: Advanced
 ---

 Mocking data is a significant part of web application front end development which is the key of seperating front-end and back-end.
-We can mock Restful API of background service to avoiding development block of service side development progress.
+We can mock Restful API of background service to avoid development block of service side development progress.

-We can use [roadhog](https://github.com/sorrycc/roadhog) to proxy or mock data in Ant Design Pro.
+We can use [umi](https://umijs.org/) to mock data in Ant Design Pro.

-## Use roadhog
+## Use umi

-Create `.roadhogrc.mock.js` in your project root directory to mock API like below, more detail in [roadhog](https://github.com/sorrycc/roadhog#mock).
+In umi, files in `mock` directory means mocking files, which export definitions of APIs.
+It supports realtime refreshment and ES6, and has friendly errors prompts.
+More details in [umijs.org#mock-data](https://umijs.org/guide/mock-data.html).

 ```js
 export default {